flexseth/bioboxfinal/README.md

 #### Create an Author user
 `wp user create "Author" "author@wpengine.com" --user_pass="password" --role="author" --display_name="Arthur McAuthor" --description="Just an everyday WordPress writer"
 `

+### Install User Switching Plugin
+This plugin makes it easier to see how the interface works between various user roles.
+`wp plugin install user-switching --activate`

 ### Import posts, map to authors
 Back in the Site Shell for this Local site...